-Most acupuncturists today, us included, practice traditional acupuncture which relies on the principles of Chinese folk medicine.
+Most acupuncturists today, including ATW, practice traditional acupuncture which relies on the principles of Chinese folk medicine.
 These principles were created, practised and upgraded for more than two and a half millennia.
-Experts agree that traditional acupuncture is holistic in its essence.
+Experts agree that traditional Acupuncture is holistic in its essence.
 This means that it doesn’t focus only on specific symptoms.
-Traditional acupuncture is based on the belief that, regardless of the type of pain and illness and the area where it occurs; this is just a sign of imbalance of our body in general.
+Traditional Acupuncture is based on the belief that, regardless of the type of pain and illness and the area where it occurs; this is just a sign of an imbalance of our body in general.

 Chinese Therapeutic Massage or Tuina – this massage is used to ease muscle cramps and tension, activate acupressure points, trigger qi circulation and open up energy

 Moxibustion – this is a word used to describe the use of in